summarization2017/summarization2017.github.io/callforpapers.md

 **Call For Papers**

 Both long paper (eight (8) pages with two-page reference) and short paper (four (4) pages with two-page reference) are welcomed for submission!
 The reviewing process will be double-blind, and the submissions should not include the authors' names or affiliations.
 Please use the <a href="http://acl2017.org/calls/papers/">ACL 2017 style templates</a>.
+Double submission is allowed; if the submission is accepted to this workshop, the authors need to make decision before camera-ready deadline.

 A list of topics relevant to this workshop (but not limited to):